Overview

 --header 'content-type: application/json' \

-The Pipeline Run endpoint can initiate builds on branches that CircleCI hasn't yet processed through webhooks, making it ideal for automation workflows that create branches programmatically.
+The Pipeline Run endpoint can initiate builds on any branch, making it ideal for automation workflows that create branches programmatically.

-If Option 1 doesn't work for your workflow, you can modify your project's trigger settings to include one of the following:
+If you frequently need to build all new branches, you might consider modifying your project's trigger settings to include one of the following:

 - Enable "All branch pushes" (may increase build costs)